opnsense/docs/source/manual/how-tos/self-signed-chain.rst

     | Performing a **Health audit** would raise an alert after adding the CA to the store:
     | alert: **checksum mismatch for /usr/local/share/certs/ca-root-nss.crt**
-    | The sum of the file doesn't match the sum saved in the system after adding the CA.
+    | The sum of the file does not match the sum saved in the system after adding the CA.

 ..
 Tip::